AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

    - Their implementations are not analyzed by :toolname:`GNATprove`

-* Allowed for Ada packages named in `with` clauses
+* Allowed for Ada packages named in :ada:`with` clauses

    - Language-defined packages
    - Application packages to be reused without analysis